(B. Music; Bachelor of Arts in Music)

 Option in Music Performance: Music performance majors are required to perform a fifteen-minute Sophomore Recital (MUS 2101) and, after achieving junior standing, a twenty-five minute Junior Recital (MUS 3101), and a fifty-minute Senior Recital (MUS 4101).
 Students with a concentration in jazz studies are required to present an additional twenty-five minute jazz recital of small-group improvisation (MUS 3102) in the junior year.
 The Senior Recital for jazz studies majors must include combo performance, one original composition, and one arrangement for big band.
 Jazz studies percussionists must demonstrate appropriate skills on mallet instruments, orchestral percussion, and drum set.
 Composition students should perform all music on the sophomore and junior recitals, and each of these recitals should include at least one original work.
 All of the music on the senior recital should be original work, with the student performing at least one piece.

 Teacher Licensure Option: After passing the advanced study jury, music education majors are required to perform a fifteen-minute Junior Recital (MUS 3100) and after achieving junior standing a twenty-five minute Senior Recital (MUS 4100).
-Students in the general music concentration must pass an advanced study jury with Junior and Senior Recitals being optional.

 In the event that students choose to store their personal musical instruments on campus in any building operated by the University, they thereby waive any and all liability of the University and its employees for loss of, or damage to, such musical instruments by any cause whatsoever, including, but not limited to fire, water, windstorm or other casualty, theft, or dampness or dryness of the air.